krzysztofdudek/ai-minion/prompt.md

     *   **Dependencies:** List any other tasks in the plan that MUST be completed before this task can start (e.g., "Depends on task 1.1: Create database schema").
     *   **Estimated Complexity:** (Low, Medium, High) for the *implementation* of this specific task.
 Consider factors like lines of code, logical intricacy, and number of interactions.
     *   **Verification Criteria:** How will the successful completion of THIS INDIVIDUAL TASK be verified locally? (e.g., "Code compiles successfully", "Unit tests for new `isValidEmail` method pass with 100% coverage for its logic", "Configuration loads without errors", "Security: Input sanitization function called for all relevant fields as per code review checklist item X").
 This is for task-level verification, not full feature verification.
+    *   **Knowledge/Documentation Impact**: Assess if the changes made in this task require updates to the project's knowledge base (e.g., project convention files, dedicated rule files for specific areas) or official project documentation.
+If yes, ensure subsequent dedicated tasks are created in the plan to perform these updates, including any necessary investigation into how such updates should be formatted and integrated according to project standards.

 4.4.4.
 After each logical group of tasks, add a "Verification (Logical Area)" step.
 This step MUST describe:
     *   How the implemented group of tasks collectively meets the relevant requirements and aligns with design decisions.